christensenacademy/christensen-academy/modules/beginning-java/textpages/variables-intro.md

 #Java Variables Intro
 Variables in programming are different from variables in math.
 In math, variables often represent values we don't know and are trying to figure out.
-In Java and other programming languages, variables a more like containers that store objects or primitive values.
-The term "variable" actually makes more sense in programming, I think, because what a variable stores may change or vary as the program runs.
+In Java and other programming languages, variables a more like containers that store objects or primitive data type values.

-So, if variables are used to store stuff (i.e., primitive types and objects), there must be some way to write code to tell variables what to store.
-We call a line of code that assigns a new value to a variable an *assignment statement*.
+So, if variables are used to store stuff (i.e., objects and primitive values), there must be some way to write code to create new variables and tell them what to store.
+We call a piece of creates a new variable a **variable declaration**, can we call a piece of code that assigns a new value to a variable an **assignment statement**.
 Here are some examples of code that stores different integer values in a variable using assignment statements:

 ```java
   int favoriteNumber; // Declare a new integer variable called favoriteNumber